thosgood/this-weeks-finds/markdown/151-200/week171.md

 This is an excellent *long* description of where we stand on quantum gravity, with a strong focus on the big conceptual problems.
-Again, it\'s required reading for anyone in this field.
-It doesn\'t do justice to string theory, which is a mammoth subject in its own.
+Again, it's required reading for anyone in this field.
+It doesn't do justice to string theory, which is a mammoth subject in its own.
 For that, you might try this article which I bumped into in the same journal: